Unique continuation estimates on manifolds with Ricci curvature bounded below: Introduction and main result

-Our focus is on unique continuation principles on Riemannian manifolds rather than subsets of $\R^n$, which is motivated by their strong geometric implications.
+Our focus is on unique continuation estimates on Riemannian manifolds rather than subsets of $\R^n$, which is motivated by their strong geometric implications.
 Prominent examples of utilizing unique continuation estimates in Riemannian geometry are \cite{DonnellyF-88,DonnellyF-90,DonnellyF-90a}, where the authors employed variants of \eqref{UCP} to derive vanishing order estimates for eigenfunctions of the Laplace--Beltrami operator for a given compact manifold $M$.
 Since then, unique continuation properties have been investigated for various manifolds $M$ and $S\subset M$, see, e.g., \cite{EgidiV-20, LebeauM-19, BurqM-21,BurqM-23, Miller-05, DickeV-22}.
 However, all known results treating \eqref{UCP} on manifolds depend explicitly on the symbol of the Laplace--Beltrami operator.
 More precisely, they can only be formulated in terms of ellipticity and Lipschitz constants of the metric tensor $g$ or the defect with respect to a given metric.
 While being quantitative, the drawback of those results is that $g$ must be known a priori in a certain way, i.e., the full description of $M$ is needed to obtain quantitative unique continuation estimates.
 It is well-known that there is no possibility in general of recovering the metric tensor completely from local intrinsic geometric information.
 Rather than prescribing a metric tensor, it is natural to impose local geometric restrictions to conclude global geometric and analytic properties of manifolds such as curvature bounds.
 We aim at deriving \eqref{UCP} with explicit $E$ and $C$ for manifolds satisfying curvature restrictions in order to treat \emph{classes} of Riemannian manifolds satisfying the same curvature conditions.
-This allows in particular to consider perturbations of metrics and derive uniform results as well apart from perturbations of Euclidean space. \\
+This allows in particular to consider perturbations of metrics and derive uniform results as well apart from perturbations of Euclidean space.

-Our contribution is a quantitative uncertainty principle for Schr\"odinger operators on Riemannian manifolds with Ricci curvature bounded below at energies close to the bottom of the spectrum.
+Our contribution is a quantitative unique continuation estimate for Schr\"odinger operators on Riemannian manifolds with Ricci curvature bounded below at energies close to the bottom of the spectrum.
+Moreover, we consider operators of the form $H = \Delta + V$ assuming only minimal assumptions on the positive part of $V$, and some form boundedness condition on the negative part of $V$.

 Let $M = (M^n , g)$ be a complete Riemannian manifold without boundary of dimension $n \in \N$ and Ricci tensor $\Ric$.
 For a comprehensive introduction to Riemannian geometry, see, e.g., the excellent \cite{GallotHL-87}.
 We denote the distance function by $\dist : M\times M \to [0,\infty)$, and the volume element by $\dvol$.
 For $x \in M$ and $r > 0$ we denote by $\ball{x}{r} = \{y \in M \colon \dist (y,x) < r\}$ the open ball with radius $r$ and center $x$.
 Given $0<\rho<R$, a set $S\subset M$ is called \emph{$(R,\rho)$-relatively dense} provided